codehbs/computer-setup/linux-instructions.md

 # Computer Set-Up Instructions - Linux

+## Citation
+This guide was originally created by [DevBootcamp](http://devbootcamp.com/) for its students in 2015.

 ## Learning Competencies
 By the end of this lesson, you should be able to:
 - Install technologies from the command line
 - Use package managment tools

 ## Summary
 You will need to have your computer set up with the following tools for CODE.
 Make sure to go through this guide step-by-step.
 You'll need to have each of these technologies installed to have a smooth start to CODE and your future career!